Positional Vertigo or Benign Paroxysmal Positional Vertigo (BPPV)

 - This may require that you wear a soft neck collar for support and sleep sitting upright for a night.

 Several medications, including common motion sickness remedies, may help your symptoms of benign positional vertigo (BPV).
 See your physician for more information about medications that may assist you.

-- The experienced Erie inner ear injury lawyers at Purchase, George & Murphey, P.C. have successfully litigated or settled numerous cases for our clients.
-Often these cases result from car accidents, truck accidents or slip and falls.
-As skilled Erie injury lawyers who have helped injured clients and their families for decades, we understand how to evaluate and prove these cases and help you obtain fair compensation to fix what can be fixed, help what can be helped and make up for what cannot be fixed or helped.
+The experienced Erie inner ear injury lawyers at Purchase, George & Murphey, P.C. have successfully litigated or settled numerous cases for our clients.
+Often, these cases result from car accidents, truck accidents, or slip and falls.
+As skilled Erie injury lawyers who have helped injured clients and their families for decades, we understand how to evaluate and prove these cases, and we can help you obtain fair compensation to fix what can be fixed.